hypo69/hypo/docs/gemini/ru/explainer/src/ai/tiny_troupe/TinyTroupe/tests/unit/test_story.md

 def test_story_continuation(setup, focus_group_world):
     world = focus_group_world

-    story_beginning ="""
+    story_beginning =\\\
+          """
             You were vacationing in the beautiful city of Rio de Janeiro, Brazil.
 You were walking down the beach when the most unexpected thing happened: an Alien spaceship landed right in front of you.
 The door opened and a friendly Alien stepped out.
-The Alien introduced itself as Zog, and explained that it was on a mission to learn more about Earth's cultures.
+The Alien introduced itself as Zog, and explained that it was on a mission to learn more about Earth\'s cultures.
 You were intrigued by this encounter and decided to help Zog in its mission.
           """

     world.broadcast(story_beginning)